 What rubbish.
 I’d expect to hear something like this from a spokesperson for the Minister for Arts and Culture, not a Professor of Fine Art.
 Why?
 Well, I don’t make art to further my country’s core goals, and I don’t know of any artist who does.
 I do make art which aims to address the people who live in this region primarily, because I know that to be effective art has to be rooted in a culturally specific time and place.
 If it is able to speak beyond that, then well and good, remembering, of course – and curators in particular are good at forgetting this – that Heisenberg’s ‘Uncertainty Principle’ long ago helped dispense with silly notions like ‘universality.’

-Finally, curators and their sycophants must remember that artists know very well that the connotations of the term ‘globalization,’ the current buzzword in the hallowed halls of academia and the world’s foremost musea, are very much thinner, flatter and conceptually far less challenging and rewarding than what is connoted by ‘postmodernism,’ which it has, for the moment, superannuated.
+Finally, curators and their sycophants must remember that artists know very well that the connotations of the term ‘globalisation,’ the current buzzword in the hallowed halls of academia and the world’s foremost museums, are very much thinner, flatter and conceptually far less challenging and rewarding than what is connoted by ‘postmodernism,’ which it has, for the moment, superannuated.
 Artists are not fooled when this very unmagical word is bandied about to make things sound urgent and important.

 Last in line, artists must struggle to remember exactly who we need to be addressing and who and what we are – especially with reference to limitations regarding who we may address effectively – as our efforts and our vision of things seem constantly in danger of being deracinated and hijacked by curator-cum-meta-artist-visionaries for commercial and promotional uses in worryingly nationalist ways.